mqsdraisk/mqsdraisk/README.md

 - 🔭 &nbsp; Currently honing my skils in Ethical Hacking and Network Security.
 - 🎓 &nbsp; Studying Computer Science at Aga Khan Higher Secondary Gilgit.
-- 💼 &nbsp; Working as CEO and Founder of Tech Startup "Digi Drops".
+- 💼 &nbsp; Working as CEO and Founder of Tech Startup "Offline Out".
 - 🌱 &nbsp; Learning more about Python, C++ and Web Developement.
 - ✍️ &nbsp; Pursuing Graphic Design and Video Editing as hobbies/side hustles.